How to Stop Office Gossip

 Employees tend to start office drama, or gossip, about another team member because they don’t like the person and the recipient of the gossip gets juicy information about someone else.
 We all know it is not a good idea to engage in these conversations, so why do so many of us do it?
 Most of the time, the person starting the gossip doesn’t feel good about themselves.
 It’s easy for a person to focus on other’s weakness vs. focusing on how to improve themselves.
 Often times, the “gossiper” is looking for attention and believes that if they share gossip, people will like them and give them attention.
 When they get an immediate reaction from the conversation it satisfies their longing to feel important.

-Is it beyond time to implement office protocol to avoid office gossip in your practice?
+Is it beyond time to implement office protocol to avoid office gossip and office drama in your practice?
 In the beginning, do not single out a team member for this behavior.
 During the next team meeting, introduce the new protocol to everyone at the same time.
 Have written expectations, read them aloud, ask each team member to sign it, and then discuss the consequences for breaking the protocol.
 I’m sure you will get some really relieved faces and I know it will warrant tons of respect for you.
 Most importantly, you need to set the example!

 If someone tries to drag you into a conversation that you don’t want to be in, follow these steps to put an end to office drama: